stelzinga/MF/Management_Framework-Appendix.md

 #### Recovery Duration
 It is important to accept the fact that Recovery takes time.
 The Recovery Decision take time because various considerations need to be made, possibly with limited information being available.
 Once a decision has been made, the actual Recovery Process needs to be performed which may take time as well.

+#### Recovery Readiness
+This refers to how well Recovery Components allow for Recovery and how well Staff involved in the Recovery are aware on how to Recover.

 ### Scenarios
 Until this point no mention was made of the *reason* for one or more Component being partially or fully unavailable or in other words what the *cause* of  the unavailability can be.
 Strictly speaking, this cause does not change the Recovery Process.
 However, assessing such causes allows for two things: a) identifying the (best estimate) probability a Component will endure a certain stress, and b) establish what the best course of action will be when it happens.
 This latter step culminates in the aforementioned recovery plan.